 Our advice is coming from the way we travel.
 We are full-time RV “travelers”.
-We have no sticks and bricks house.
-We only sit still for about a week to 3 weeks and then we’re off exploring again.
+Owning our dream home was a beautiful experience.
+Deciding to sell it was a choice we made.
+There are no regrets!
+Even over 3 years later.
 Everything we have fits inside 39 feet, and that takes a lot of organizing and hoping that when you get to your new destination, you don’t have a mess to clean up.

 Always have a First Aid Kit.